-Structure Topic To Be Covered During This Period Learning Activities Туре Week 1 Drugs and Behavior Today Readings 1.
+Structure Type Topic To Be Covered During This Period Learning Activities Week 1 Drugs and Behavior Today Readings1.
 Drugs, Behavior, and Modern Society: pgs.
-1- 27 Videos See Weekly Assignment for list of videos for the week Assignment Complete Course Introduction Link: https://nccu.blackboard.com/webapps/discussio nboard/do/forum?action=list_threads&course_id = 2781443 1&nav=discussion_board_entry&con f_id= 149811 1&forum_id= 179991 1 Projects Addiction Withdrawal and Recovery Journal Exercise Assessments Part I (Purchase a bound notebook/tablet no later than Monday January 18, at 11:59PM EST) This will need to be submitted by mail later in the semester.
+1-27 Videos See Weekly Assignment for list of videos for the week Projects Addiction Withdrawal and Recovery Journal Exercise Assessments Part I (Purchase a bound notebook/tablet that will be used to keep your journal.
+The completed journal will be mailed to the professor.
 Week 2 Drug-Taking Behavior: Personal and Social Issues Readings 1.
 Drugs, Behavior, and Modern Society: pgs.
-28- 59 Skype With The Professor: Tuesday 7PM- 9PM Videos See Weekly Assignment for list of videos for the week Projects Addiction Withdrawal and Recovery Journal Exercise Part II due no later than Monday January 25, at 11:59PM EST. (Do not begin keeping journal until you have received approval) Assessments
+28- 59 Tuesday 6:30 - 7:30 Webex: Course Overview (Attendance is optional) Videos See Weekly Assignment for list of videos for the week Projects Addiction Withdrawal and Recovery Journal Exercise Part II due no later than Monday January 23, at 11:59PM EST. (Do not begin keeping journal until you have received approval) Assessments Quiz 1 is due no later than Monday, January 23, at 11:59PM EST. Week 3 How Drugs Work in the Body and on the Mind Readings 1.
+Drugs, Behavior, and Modern Society: pgs.
+60- 88 Videos See Weekly Assignment for list of videos for the week